gobeyondidentity/customer-docs/docs/contribute/style-guide.md

 Example: From the Admin Console, under **Directory**, select **Identities > Add identity**.

+## Acronyms

+Acronyms and abbreviations can hurt clarity, voice, and findability.
+Although some acronyms are widely understood and preferred to the spelled-out term, others aren't well known or are familiar only to a specific group of customers.

+- Only use acronyms that are familiar to your audience.

+- If you must use an acronym, spell it out in the first instance for clarity.
+In general, include the acronym in parentheses following the spelled-out term.
+You can use the acronym without spelling it out on subsequent mentions in the same article, page, or screen.

+- Don't introduce acronyms that are used just once.
+If an acronym will appear only once in your content, just spell out the term.
+Don't introduce it in parentheses after the spelled-out version.

+- Be careful with acronyms in titles and headings.
+Avoid using an acronym for the first time in a title or heading unless it's a keyword you need to place in the title or heading for SEO.
+If the first use of the acronym is in a title or heading, introduce the acronym (in parentheses, following the spelled-out term) in the following body text.

+- Lowercase all words in the spelled-out form of an acronym except for proper nouns.
+The names of many protocols and specifications are considered proper nouns and are capitalized when spelled out.

+   **Examples**

+   - infrastructure as a service (IaaS)

+   - dynamic-link library (DLL)

 ## Links

 Links need to be clear and predictable.
 Merchants should be able to anticipate what will happen when they select a link.
 Never mislead someone by mislabeling a link.